Fernando-Canales/PLATO_DAP_CS/referee_notes/Response_Letter_Draft.md

 **2. Secondary Flux Inclusion**: The matrix now explicitly includes secondary flux measurements (SFX), addressing the significant omission noted by the referee.

+RS-> how it possible to compare SFX or SCOB with the othe metric since the former only concern the contaminant with the highest SPR ?

-**3.Language Clarity and precision**: We have clarified thelanguage - the table shows "percentage of FPs detectable only by the method in the row but not by the method in the column," instead of the confusing "only by this method... but not by this other method" .
+**3.Language Clarity and precision**: We have clarified the language - the table shows "percentage of FPs detectable only by the method in the row but not by the method in the column," instead of the confusing "only by this method... but not by this other method" .
 Also, all the numbers in the matrix have the same, consistent number of decimal figures.

 **Manuscript Changes:**